Kinovea/kinovea-docs/source/capture/userinterface.rst

 .. image:: /images/capture/filenames.png

-The image file name and the video file name are the names of the next files that will be saved by the image export or recording.
+These fields define the names of the next files that will be saved when exporting an image export or capturing a video.
 They are automatically updated after each recording but can also be modified manually.

 The file names can use macros like the current date or the name of the camera.